 Did you realise that your car is literally riding on air?
 The pressure of the air inside your tyres is what supports the entire weight of your car!
 A tyre is a ring shaped covering that fits around your wheel rim.
 It is in constant contact with the road and is made of absorbent materials so it can help absorb shock and provide grip.
-Pneumatic tyres are inflated with air, and the amount of air in a tyre can affect its performance dramatically.
+Pneumatic tyres are inflated with either compressed air or nitrogen gas.
+The amount or volume of the gas (either air or nitrogen) can affect its performance dramatically.

 At JAXQuickfit we strongly recommend that you check your vehicles tyre pressures regularly! (including the spare).
 Pressures should be checked cold, as there is an increase when the tyre has warmed up after being driven.

 How much should you inflate your tyres?

 All car manufacturers will have guidelines for the ideal inflation of your car’s tyres.
 This is usually expressed in terms of pressure, and most cars still have this information supplied in both metric and imperial, as do most air pumps at service stations.
 Your vehicle will have the correct tyre pressures displayed on a tyre placard.
 Be careful to read the fine print of the placard as most vehicle manufacturers recommend minimum tyre pressures.
 You will typically find the tyre placard either just inside the door, the filler cap or in the glove box.
 The vehicle manufacturer has designated the ideal tyre inflation based upon any conditions which the car is likely to face (number of passengers and load weight, for example), and maintaining this ideal pressure with regular checks will ensure you have the best ride and you will achieve the greatest longevity from your tyres.